Home » Sciatica Treatment in NYC | Sciatica Pain Relief Doctors Specialists

 - Desk jobs and truck-driving can adversely harm your spine from the long hours of sitting in one place.

 Sciatica pain treatment depends on the root cause of the sciatic nerve damage.
 All of these medical conditions can cause undue pressure on your sciatic nerve.
-Pressure leads to the painful symptoms you’re experiencing, such as:
+Pressure leads to the painful sciatica symptoms you’re experiencing, such as:

 - A herniated disc in your spine.
 Discs have jelly-like insides with a harder shell that weakens with time.
 If the shell cracks or ruptures, the contents spill out and press against your sciatic nerve.